FSharpBristol/FSharpTurtleTutorial/README.md

 Based on "Logo", the original 1967 turtle program.
 Here's an online version for reference: https://turtleacademy.com/playground/en

-## Dependencies
+## Setup

-Needs the .Net Core 1.0.* runtime installed locally.
-If you don't already have this installed:
+Needs the .Net Core 1.0.4 onwards runtime installed locally.

-* Run the ".NET Core 1.1 SDK - Installer" from here: https://www.microsoft.com/net/download/core#/current
-* Run the ".NET Core 1.0.3 runtime - Installer" from here: https://www.microsoft.com/net/download/core#/lts/runtime
+If you don't already have this installed run the .NET Core SDK Installer (contains .NET Core 1.0.4 and 1.1.1) from here: https://www.microsoft.com/net/download/core

+You'll also need Visual Studio Code, Ionide and the Visual F# Tools.

+[Go here](http://fsharp.org/use/windows/) and follow "Options 2: Install Visual Studio Code" then "Option 3: Install the free F# compiler and tools alone"

 For the workshop we recommend using Visual Studio Code with Ionide for editing the script., to set this up (Windows specific):